ably/ably-js-react-native/README.md

 var realtime = require('ably').Rest;
 ```

-For older versions of react-native, which do not support the `react-native` automatic entrypoint, you may have to instead do
+For older versions of React Native, which do not support the `react-native` automatic entrypoint, you may have to instead do

 ```javascript
 var realtime = require('ably/browser/static/ably-reactnative.js').Realtime